UK power sockets outside UK

 I went to the local.
 I didn't realise how many people I already knew that drank there.
 One of my friends, a builder, said one thing you won't have to worry about in that house is the electrics.
 Why's that?
 I said.
 Because the guy you bought it off is a qualified electrician.

-It has not got any better, for some reason houses are an odd category where you get a domestic installer who can throw in the wiring but in industrial, public buildings and such you have to have a qualified electrician to do the work but what silly person thought that the electricity was safer in a house.
+It has not got any better, for some reason houses are an odd category where you get a domestic installer who can throw in the wiring but in industrial, public buildings and such you have to have a qualified electrician to do the work but what idiot thought that the electricity was safer in a house.
 Learn the subject well, if you are trained in three phase and electrical theory then you are safe to work on most installations.

 Shocking as it may seem, in the UK there is no such thing as a qualified electrician, there are no statutory recognised exams, qualifications or Regulations except the "Electricity at work Regulations 1989"